-- Prioritising patients in second phase of Article 50 negotiations.
+- Prioritising patients in the second phase of Article 50 negotiations.
 Patient access to medicines must be a primary consideration for phase two of the Article 50 negotiations.

 - People.
-The life sciences workforce, including their families and spouses, should be protected by a solid citizens’ rights agreement.
+The life sciences workforce, including their families and spouses, should be protected by solid citizens’ rights agreement.

 - Intellectual property.
-Provided the UK remains in the single market or in a new legal arrangement with the EU based on consistency of regulatory frameworks, the EU and the UK IP systems should remain aligned in order to avoid uncertainties for industry.
+Provided the UK remains in the single market or in a new legal arrangement with the EU based on the consistency of regulatory frameworks, the EU and the UK IP systems should remain aligned in order to avoid uncertainties for the industry.

 - Regulatory cooperation.
 Close cooperation in the regulation of medicines, including mutual recognition of regulatory activities and quality testing, is essential in ensuring that patients in the EU and the UK can continue to access medicines.

 - Trade between the UK and EU must ensure that medicines are able to continue to move between both regions, ensuring that both UK and EU patients can continue to access medicines.

 - Transition period.
 A period of transition beyond March 2019 will be critical to ensuring that companies, national competent authorities and the EMA can deliver the necessary changes so that patients can continue to access their medicines after the UK leaves the EU.